The benefits of learning a new language — aside from being able to order ramen — on your career, education, and mental health.

 Like this casual discussion of learning new languages?
 We put a ton of work into each article.
 Get notified when we write new stuff.

-Benefits of Learning a Language for your Education
+Benefits of Learning a New Language for your Education

 When people think of their learning another language and education, they normally think of where to go to study that other language.